 Tuscarora High School was a culmination of years of work, beginning with challenges associated with land acquisition, public opinion, and a taxing site in terms of construction logistics.
-The design phase was complicated by a number of factors, including preservation of one of Virginia’s last remaining native trout habitats.
+Complicated by a number of factors, the design phase included the added test of preserving one of Virginia’s last remaining native trout habitats.

 The design team produced a responsible solution for the preservation of the valuable resource while also creating public awareness.
 Shockey was commended for its commitment to providing the highest standards of erosion and sediment control, and for support of field staff in this pursuit.